Student Admissions, Outcomes, and Other Data

 ATTRITION

-There were 77 students who entered the master’s/sixth-year program in school psychology during the 10-year period Fall 2013-Summer 2023.
-98.8% of these students completed the program, transferred to the PhD program, or are still enrolled.
-With respect to the doctoral program, there were 57 students who entered the PhD program during the 10-year period Fall 2013-Summer 2023.
-Of this number, 4 students, or 7% did not complete the program for reasons that primarily involved a change in their career aspirations.
+There were 85 students who entered the master’s/sixth-year program in school psychology during the 10-year period Fall 2014-Summer 2024.
+The vast majority of these students completed the program, transferred to the PhD program, or are still enrolled.* With respect to the doctoral program, there were 55 students who entered the PhD program during the 10-year period Fall 2014-Summer 2024.
+Of this number, seven students, or 13% did not complete the program for reasons that primarily involved a change in their career aspirations.

 LICENSURE

-All students who have entered the master’s/sixth-year or the doctoral program directly from the baccalaureate degree have passed the Praxis – School Psychology (0401- prior to 9/2014 or 5402- 9/2014 to present) Test prior to internship and therefore were eligible to obtain National Certification in School Psychology (NCSP).
-In addition, all students who graduated from the master’s/sixth-year or doctoral programs were eligible for certification in school psychology by the Boards of Education in the states they chose to practice.
+All students who have entered the master’s/sixth-year or the doctoral program directly from the baccalaureate degree have passed the Praxis – School Psychology Test* prior to internship and therefore were eligible to obtain National Certification in School Psychology (NCSP).
+In addition, all students who graduated from the master’s/sixth-year or doctoral programs were eligible for certification in school psychology by the Boards of Education in the states they chose to practice. (*0401- prior to 9/2014, 5402- 9/2014 to 9/2022, 5403- 9/2022- present)

-For the last 10 years, from Fall 2013-Summer 2023, 51 students completed their doctoral programs; 46 of these students completed their doctoral programs between 2-10 years ago.
-Of this number, 18 students have been licensed by the Boards of Psychology in their state.
+For the last 10 years, from Fall 2014 to Summer 2024, 46 students completed their doctoral programs; 39 of these students completed their doctoral programs between two and 10 years ago.
+Of this number, 21 students have been licensed by the Boards of Psychology in their state.

 Assistantships, Fellowships, and Other Aid